 Generally caused due to poor fitting or missing sections, and can cost around £30 per metre to repair.

-Mastic sealant issues are generally found in the kitchen or bathroom, and a poor finish not only looks terrible but can lead to water ingress and damp.
+Mastic sealant issues are generally found in the kitchen or bathroom, and a poor finish not only looks terrible but can lead to water ingress and dampness.
 You could be looking at £30 per hour to get it professionally fixed.

 Decorative snags are common and range from poor overall finishes to issues with finer details.
 It is usually down to poor plastering, and re-plastering a room can cost up to £700.

-Poor pointing is another big issue when it comes to new build homes and apart from the obvious aesthetic issues, over time it can lead to water ingress, frost damage and damp.
+Poor pointing is another big issue when it comes to new build homes and apart from the obvious aesthetic issues, over time it can lead to water ingress, frost damage and dampness.
 It also costs from around £20 a square metre to rectify.

 Windows and doors